picotech/picosdk-picosource-ni-labview-examples/README.md

 ### Example dependencies

-Some example vi files require common sub-vi files (e.g. PicoScopeAdcToVolts.vi for conversion of ADC counts to volts) which can be located in the shared/PicoScope.llb file.
+Some example vi files require common sub-vi files (e.g. PicoErrorHandler.vi) which can be located in the shared/PicoScope.llb file.

-### Installing drivers

-Drivers are available via a separate driver package installer.

 #### Windows

-* Download the PicoSDK (32-bit or 64-bit) driver package installer from our [Downloads page](https://www.picotech.com/downloads).
+* Download the PicoSource AS108 (32-bit or 64-bit) installer from our [Downloads page](https://www.picotech.com/downloads).

 ### Programmer's Guides

-You can download Programmer's Guides providing a description of the API functions for the relevant PicoScope or PicoLog driver from our [Documentation page](https://www.picotech.com/library/documentation).
+You can download a Programmer's Guides providing a description of the API functions for the PicoSource AS108 from our [Documentation page](https://www.picotech.com/library/documentation).

 ## Obtaining support

-Please visit our [Support page](https://www.picotech.com/tech-support) to contact us directly or visit our [Test and Measurement Forum](https://www.picotech.com/support/forum20.html) to post questions.
+Please visit our [Support page](https://www.picotech.com/tech-support) to contact us directly or visit our [Test and Measurement Forum](https://www.picotech.com/support/forum23.html) to post questions.

 ## Contributing